HaiderMalikk/HaiderMalikk/README.md

 <h2 align="center">About🚶</h2>

 <p  align="center">
 Hello!
 My name is Haider, im a 3rd year student studying Software Engineering.
-Now I am currently interning at RBC as a Software Developer on the RIG team.
+I am currently interning at RBC as a Software Developer.
 I Have Experience In Programming Languages Such As Python, JavaScript AI/ML Frameworks Like Tensorflow, PyTorch and Scikit-learn, Full-Stack Development with React, And NextJS and Backend Frameworks Like Flask, ExpressJS.
 My Interests Include Machine Learning, Data Science, AI research and development and a little bit of Web Development.
 My Goal Is To Learn Something New Every Day, Whether Through School, LeetCode, Personal Projects, Or Other Activities.
 I Firmly Believe That Every Bit Of Knowledge Gained, No Matter How Small, Represents Progress.
 </p>